besanson/MLcompetition/README.md

 		-RMD of the report
 		-Graphs: folders of all the final graph in png format
-		-Results: error of the training set with different parameters and methods
+		-Results: error of the training set with different parameters and methods ´

-*java specification*
+*Instructions*:
+You can open this repository as a *R Studio Project* that automatically sets the MLCompetition folder as default (please, if you decide to do other approach remember to set this folder as the working directory).
-The code to test our final GBM choice is located at: Code-> Mehod-GBM -> R code Only setting directory in the MLCompetition folder and running Method_GBM.R would run the GBM code.
+The code to test our final GBM choice is located at: ´Code-> Mehod-GBM -> R code´ Only setting directory in the and running Method_GBM.R would run the GBM code.